 Understanding the Gender Pay Gap

 Our median pay gap is 0%.
 Our mean pay gap of 3.64% is in favour of male employees.
 This is reflective of the mix in our staff and is significantly lower than the ONS national pay gap among all employees which fell from 17.8% in 2018 and to 17.3% in 2019.

 The proportion of men and women receiving bonuses was low in this year but more typical of a normal year.
-Last year included a one-off bonus to the majority of staff.
-The number of male and female staff receiving a bonus in the year is roughly equal.
+The number of male and female staff receiving a bonus in the year was equal.
 However, due to the majority of the most senior positions being held by males in the business the mean bonus gap was significantly in favour of men.

 Across the pay quartiles the spread of males and females is fairly even indicating there are no real differences across the pay bands except in the Upper Middle Quartile which is in favour of female employees.

 Hesley Group is committed to treating all employees fairly regardless of gender and to ensure equality has a range of policies in procedures to facilitate this with a transparent pay structure in place.